 The v30 release introduced new relative options for article and page navigation.
 Note that relative navto formats are supported only in v30 or later apps, but you can use any folio format (v20 or later).
-Relative navto links are supported in the iOS and Windows Store viewers, but not yet supported in the native Android viewer or web viewer.
+Relative navto links are supported in the iOS, Android, and Windows Store viewers, but not supported in the desktop viewer or web viewer.

-You can use various navto://relative formats to jump to the next, previous, first, or last article.
+You can use various navto://relative formats to jump to the next, previous, first, or last article, or to reset the folio.
 For example, a button with a navto://relative/first action jumps to the first article in the folio.
-Valid formats include first, last, next, previous, and current.
+Valid formats include first, last, next, previous, current, and reset.
 You can also jump to a specific article relative to its position in the folio, such as the fifth article.

 Example: navto://relative/last (jumps to last article in folio)